larasense/static-site-generation/README.md

-## Active development: Not ready to use
+## Active development: Not ready for use

 This package is in active development.